apt-helion/blog/articles/pixel_sorting.md

 be black, if it’s higher it’s deemed to be black.
 You can adjust this threshold by changing the `blackValue` variable which is by default set to `-16000000`.

 This goes for the rest of the modes too.
-Mode `1` is brighness mode which starts when it finds a bright pixel and stops when it finds a dark one.
+Mode `1` is brightness mode which starts when it finds a bright pixel and stops when it finds a dark one.
 While mode `2`, white mode is the opposite of mode `0`.
 These can also be adjusted by changing their corresponding variables - `brightnessValue` and